nasa/mmt/README.md

 3. Scroll to the Shared Artifacts section

 4. Download the `cmr-dev-system-uberjar.jar` file.
-    * Note: It will rename itself to something like `cmr-dev-system-0.1.0-SNAPSHOT-standalone.jar`.
-This is normal and you do not need to take any additional action.
+    * Note: It will rename itself to `cmr-dev-system-0.1.0-SNAPSHOT-standalone.jar`.
+This is the correct behavior. **DO NOT rename the file.**

 5. In your root directory for MMT, create a folder named `cmr`.

 6. Place the `cmr-dev-system-0.1.0-SNAPSHOT-standalone.jar` file in the `cmr` folder from Step #5.